 Mary T. Enslow

-For the next ten years my art involvement would be largely on the development side, creating opportunities for artists like myself to launch themselves.
-The most formative experience was co-founding Twilight Artist Collective (2005-2012) where we showcased hundreds of up and coming artists.
-In 2014 I became the much amused owner of the Georgetown Trailer Park Mall where I currently run an art gallery in a 1950 Spartan Royal Mansion Travel Trailer, showcasing local artists, many of whom came from my days at Twilight Artist Collective.
-Our mission is to give creatives an affordable opportunity to test out their ideas in a supportive and super funky marketplace.
+In 2014 I took over ownership of the Georgetown Trailer Park Mall, Purveyors of the Rare and Sublime - where I run an art gallery in a 1951 Spartan Royal Mansion Travel Trailer, showcasing 35 local artists.
+The mission is to give creatives an affordable opportunity to test out their ideas in a supportive and unique marketplace.

 In 2015, I joined up with Equinox Studios and opened up Pugmill Society, an 8 member ceramic collective.
-This is where I found my forever art home.

 Media: Ceramics, Sculpture